genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_calculated-data.md

 ```

 ### Conclusion
-We just added a dervived field.
+We just added a derived field.
 If you feel eager to see the changes work feel free to head to [See It Work](/getting-started/go-to-the-next-level/see-it-work)  and give it a try.